Swati4star/Images-to-PDF/README.md

 <img src="./screenshots/4_converting.png" width="190px">

 Hurray!
-PDF files of selected images are created.
+PDF file has been created from selected images.

 ### Viewing the PDF files